Hi, I'm Cristina Marie

 And thank goodness I did.
 It was that imagination that kept me dreaming and aspiring.
 It was this imagination that pushed my to do bigger and better with each day, month, year that passed by.

-I started singing and acting on stages before I could even read.
+I started singing and acting on stages before I could even read (yes, I am still very much a theater nerd).
 Having such a vivid imagination helped me fully embrace each character that I played.
 It was as if I actually was them during the time I played them.
 I took attributes from each character and applied it to my own personality.
 The brains and wit of Brigitta from the Sound of Music, the strength and courage of Dorothy from the Wizard of Oz.

 Growing up, my family lived about an hour away from my school.
 A lot of time was spent in the car, where I would listen to hours of music.